|Problem: The student appears to do the first thing that comes to mind; has difficulty delaying gratification; appears to act without thinking.

 Step 2: Identify possible contributors to the problematic behavior/issue

 In many cases, there are several contributors to the student’s identified problem.
 These contributors may interact with each other, therefore, it may be necessary to combine tests from different categories of possibilities.
 The existence of several interacting contributors may become obvious as you proceed through individual intervention experiments.

-Control: Some students may think and act impulsively as a way of exercising control.
-(See Tutorials on Positive Behavior Supports; Behavior Management: Contingency Management; Behavior Management: Prevention Strategies.)
+Anxiety: Some students may think and act impulsively as a result of anxiety.
+(See Tutorial on Anxiety.)

 Useful experiments for assessment and intervention: